Can I drive my car if I have a Quadriceps Tendon Rupture?

 So what I did was to focus on my internet business and the rehabilitation of my leg.
 The one main hurdle I had was that with my internet business I needed to go to the post office to drop off my orders and I had to do this several times a week if not daily.
 I knew about USPS pick up service request, but unfortunately that didn’t apply to international orders and 45% of my business was international.
 In the beginning my father helped out with taking me to the post office to drop of my orders, but I couldn’t ask him to continue to do that since he was coming all the way from his house.
 I didn’t really have friends that were readily accessible so I decided to go against the docs orders and figure out a way to drive myself.

 Driving itself wasn’t such a big issue, getting into my SUV was.
-My ride was and still is a 2001 Nissan Xterra.
-It has been a wonderful car for me and this year I will have had it for over 10 years.
-Now the Xterra sits high off the ground so getting my right leg in was a bitch especially since it had to remain as straight as possible.
+My vehicle was a 2001 Nissan Xterra.
+It has been a wonderful SUV for me and has served me for over 13 years.
+Now the Xterra sits pretty high off the ground so getting my right leg in was difficult especially since it had to remain as straight as possible.

 Looking back now, driving while being in my leg brace really wasn’t that big of a deal.
-It was more of a morality issue because I felt I was going against doctors orders, but I didn’t do any harm to my leg(s) so all was OK.
-I will post a YouTube video that will show how I got in and out of my vehicle since I still have the braces as well as the same car.
-Stay tuned…
+It was more of a morality issue because I felt I was going against doctor’s orders, but I didn’t do any harm to my leg(s) so all was OK.